-To begin from the beginning, I would suggest that he/she start in school and/or community plays, any short films and/or student films as well.
-Short films & student films can be found on ActorsAccess.com, and several Facebook acting groups.
+To begin from the beginning, I would suggest that you start in school and/or community plays, any short films and/or student films as well.
+Short films & student films can be found under Breakdowns on ActorsAccess.com, and several Facebook acting groups.
 Submit to be an extra on major films & tv shows.
 Being an extra gives people a good idea on how things work on big budget sets.

 Continuous training is absolutely necessary.
 Not just in generalized acting (how to breakdown a script, etc..), but also on-camera technique, improvisation, commercial acting vs theatrical acting, cold-reading, the business of being an actor, etc… There are many aspects to learn as an actor.

-In Atlanta, GA, classes run $100-400/month.
+In Atlanta, GA, classes run $100-500/month.
 So, not inexpensive.
 That is why I suggest getting involved in local plays and student films to begin.

 Read and read and read some more.
 There is so much great information on the Internet.

-Wanting to be an actor is not an “I can just ask so&so who is an actor because I knew them 20 years ago.”
+Wanting to be an actor is not an “I can just ask so & so who is an actor because I knew them 20 years ago.”
 Working actors do not have any pull to get someone into the industry.
 Working actors do not have pull to get anyone an agent.
 Yes, I wrote that twice.
 They cannot give anyone a magic formula.
 What have they done?
 They have worked their booties off training & doing everything they can to do what they love.
 They have sacrificed many things, scraped by, questioned if acting is what they really should do so many times it cannot be counted.
 They’ve been figuratively (& some literally) kicked around, taken advantage of financially, probably even relationally.
 They have auditioned (NOTE: “Job-interviewed”) anywhere from 10-1000 times before getting their first legitimate gig, and they have come out the other side even stronger.
 That.
 Is.
 What.
 It.
 Takes.